zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### `getPrayerTime`

 Returns the time for a specific prayer based on the initialized date.
-Accepts a prayer parameter of type [`PrayerNames`]().
+Accepts a prayer parameter of type `PrayerNamesType`.
+Use the [`PrayerNames`]() enum for available prayer names.

 ```ts
 import { Methods, PrayerNames, StaticCalculator } from 'prayer-call'